Check if your email has been exposed in a data breach

 Monitoring account and identity

-7. Strengthen Future Account Security
+7. Strengthen Account Security Going Forward

-• Use a reliable password manager
+• Use a password manager (like these options)

-• Rotate passwords every 3–6 months
+• Rotate critical passwords every 3–6 months

-• Enable login alerts on major services
+• Enable login alerts where supported

 Related Articles